The Positive Effects of Peppermint Tea on Bloating and Gas

 More importantly, peppermint tea can be very beneficial for your digestive system and help alleviate problems like bloating, stomach gas and flatulence.

-Peppermint has relaxant and antispasmodic properties and may help relieve spasms in the gastrointestinal tract, bile duct and gallbladder.
+Peppermint has relaxant and antispasmodic properties and can help relieve cramps and spasms in the gastrointestinal tract, bile duct and gallbladder.
 This improves the passage of both food and swallowed air through the digestive tract, allowing them to go through smoothly and without pain or discomfort.

 The volatile oils in peppermint stimulate the gallbladder to release bile that your body uses to digest fats.
 The flow of bile to the liver can also be increased by the compounds in peppermint tea and moderate intake of the herb seems to have a detoxifying effect on the liver.
 A well functioning liver is vital to overall digestive health and therefore reducing flatulence problems.

 While you normally shouldn’t have too much liquid with meals, peppermint tea is one drink it really would be beneficial to sip a small cup of, just before or even during a meal for its positive actions on our digestive systems.

 Personally, I find a cup of peppermint tea around half an hour before food really seems to help prevent problems later on, particularly if I’m having a large or a little less than healthy meal.

-What is the Best Peppermint Tea for Bloating?
+What is the Best Peppermint Tea for Bloating and Digestive Problems?

 When looking for a good peppermint tea you want to find one with the peppermint leaf cut thickly, so as to avoid losing too many of the important oils in processing.
 Ideally, the peppermint should be grown organically and available in unbleached teabags for the healthiest option.

 Peppermint Tea Effects and Precautions